martinrombach88/imtv_home/README.md

 A freelance frontend project built in React.
-The page includes a video carousel/slider, a mapped portfolio, a blog component and uses libraries to add a timeline feature and Google maps locations.
+The page includes a video carousel/slider, a blog component and a portfolio component.
+It also uses libraries to add a timeline feature and Google maps locations.
 - Axios
 - React Router
 - React Player